paceval/paceval/paceval in hardware/readme.md

 ![3.
 Run the Prebuilt Image](media/a41f30f2dc0b6c254e6d5457a05536da.jpeg)

-Then we start the Paragon Partition Manager and increase the Linux root to the full free size of the SD card.
+Finally, we start the Paragon Partition Manager and increase the Linux root to the full free size of the SD card.
 This is necessary so that PetaLinux and our applications still have space to write on it.
 Ignore any warnings about increasing the Linux root.

 Before: